zenml-io/zenml/docs/book/how-to/control-logging/enable-or-disable-logs-storing.md

     print("World.")  # You can utilize `print` statements as well.
 ```

+These logs are stored within the respective artifact store of your stack.
 You can display the logs in the dashboard as follows:

 ![Displaying step logs on the dashboard](../../.gitbook/assets/zenml\_step\_logs.png)

+{% hint style="warning" %}
-Note that if you are not connected to a cloud artifact store then you will not
+Note that if you are not connected to a cloud artifact store with a service connector configured then you will not
 be able to view your logs in the dashboard.
+{% endhint %}

 If you do not want to store the logs in your artifact store, you can: